Northland stretches downwards from the very tip of the North Island, encompassing the Bay of Islands, Kauri Coast and Whangarei.

-The Coromandel, with pristine beaches, native forests and laid-back vibe, is one of New Zealand’s most popular and best-loved holiday destinations.
+The Coromandel, with its pristine beaches, native forests and laid-back vibe, is one of New Zealand’s most popular and best-loved holiday destinations.

 Eastland is the place where the first Polynesian canoes landed, Captain Cook made his first landfall and Maori and European first encountered each other.

 No region in the North Island has more defined character than Taranaki.
-Wherever you are the symmetrical cone of Mount Taranaki gazes down at you.
+Wherever you are, the symmetrical cone of Mount Taranaki gazes down at you.